atbolsh/discretePlanningFamiliarization/README.md

 # Summary

-NEVER PUT ON PUBLIC GIT REPO.
-After a week, start backing it up to the tinfoil-wrapped USB.

 This is the place with the smart planner.
 Make the sock-puppets work fully, first, then try a traditional planner, then try twisting the traditional planner.